Ladislav92/Mine-Field-Alarm-Android/README.md

 Since Bosnia and Herzegovina has a problem with mine pollution, UDAS decided to develop an application that will trigger an alarm on the android device when carrier comes near the minefield.

+There are still around 12 000 minefields in Bosnia and Herzegovina.
+There are more than 1500 post-war victims of landmines in Bosnia.

+The database with coordinates of existing minefields currently exist handwritten on papers.

 As an volounteer in organisation UDAS, I began implementing this application as an University project.

 Because I don't have much time to develop whole application myself, and since that this application can be useful